Hillside Elementary celebrates culture with game night

 To celebrate its diversity, Hillside Elementary School in Farmington Hills last month hosted a night of games from around the world.

-”Cultural Game Night came as a result of feedback and discussion among our parents and staff,” said Principal Rob Kaufman.
+”Cultural Game Night came as a result of feedback and discussion among our parents and staff,” said Principal Rob Kauffman.
 “We are so fortunate at Hillside to have students from all over the world.
 Cultural game night was a great opportunity to come together in community and celebrate our traditions, our differences, and our unique cultures!”

-About 44% of Hillside students speak English as a second language; more than a third are Asian-American, with 21 percent African-American and two percent Hispanic.
+About 44 percent of Hillside students speak English as a second language; more than a third are Asian-American, 21 percent are African-American and two percent are Hispanic.

 Families tried cricket, virtual reality games, and a number of board games like Mancala (Egypt), Stratego (Denmark), and Carom (India).